American Bicycle Association: Similar organizations

-Mission

-The ABA was organized to unite cyclists and cycling enthusiasts in an environment which prioritized integrity, rather than revenue.
-It focused on the direct-transfer system of race qualification, which simplified the task of graduating racers to finals from qualifying heats.
-The organization was criticized for prioritizing the needs of the majority membership over the concerns of industry leaders and professional racers.

 Criticism

 Complaints about high entry fees and subpar track conditions were lodged against the ABA.

 BMX Action boycott

 BMX Action (BMXA) managing editor, publisher, and owner Robert Osborn initiated an editorial boycott of the ABA after he was denied a photographer's pass for the 1980 ABA nationals, and the magazine's coverage of ABA events was limited to brief comments and race results.
 The drop in coverage resulted in reduced interest in ABA events, which led to a decline in sponsorships and race funding (including the ABA nationals).
 BMX Action ended its editorial boycott partially due to an agreement with the ABA to stop publishing the association's in-house magazine, Bicycles and Dirt.

 1983 pro boycott

 A pro-rider boycott, led unofficially by Greg Hill and including racers such as Stu Thomsen, was established on the basis of Hill's 1980 allegation that the pro points system was unfair.
 The pro with the most points was selected to go to the ABA's Grand National competition.
 Points earned were equal to the amount of money earned that year; the ABA pro who won the most money was declared number one, and the ABA said that revenue-based standings provided an exciting end to a season.
 Racers called the point systems detrimental to professionals, however, because a consistent season could be undone by a one-off performance.
 After the 1982 Grand National, the pro and amateur classes were subject to the transfer system for the 1983 season.
 President Merl Mennenga reportedly told Hill that the "...
 ABA doesn't cater to the pros."